A brief history of web development. And why your framework doesn't matter.

 The Cloud™

 Let’s take the timeline back a few years.
 At around 2006, another change brewing in parallel was the rise of “The Cloud”.
 In simple terms, it means you don’t have to use your bare metal servers anymore.
 You can use Amazon’s.
 Yes, Amazon had a few servers they did not need and decided to start AWS.
-Amazon’s approach was unique compared the OGs that existed at that time.
+Amazon’s approach was unique compared to the OGs that existed at that time.
 Companies like IBM and Oracle went for big/exclusive enterprise contracts that aimed to take over the IT department of a company using their proprietary tools.
 AWS offered a number of independent services that anyone could buy.
 Make no mistake, the end goal for AWS was the exact same: take over the IT department of your company.
 They just had you (the developer) work for it yourself.
 Genius if you ask me.

 In practice, AWS’s approach of offering a large number of independent services that you can stitch together to architect your app worked well for large companies with dedicated sys-admin/ops teams.
 It didn’t work quite well for the new wave of JavaScript developers that just graduated bootcamps.
 Why do I have to fiddle with 15 services and an abhorrent dashboard to deploy my twitter clone ?
 And so a new generation of cloud companies was birthed from the market’s need for simpler cloud platforms.
 To my knowledge most of which were built on top of AWS.
 They just made the most common use cases easier than ever.
 Coming with things like CI/CD, scaling, analytics, and CDN out of the box and packaged in a beautiful dashboard.
 Among these companies was a company named Vercel.
 The company that made Next.js.